-How to create a strong first impression: All of us have had someone in our past remind us about the importance of making a good first impression.
+All of us have had someone in our past remind us about the importance of making a good first impression.
 Maybe it was a parent as we headed out to our first job interview during high-school days.
-You may have had a good friend suggest that you create a strong first impression as you planned your first date.
-Certainly, those of us in the field of business have been guided on the finer points of making a good impression as we prepare for a major presentation.
+Maybe it was a good friend giving you advice before a first date.
+Certainly, those of us in the business field have been guided on the finer points of making a good impression as we prepare for a major presentation.
 Why do first impressions matter so much?
 According to author Dorie Clark; first impressions matter so much because they happen so fast.

 “A strong first impression, gives you more latitude to be human…because they happen fast, and they are stubborn…we make judgments about other people in a nanosecond.” – Dorie Clark, author of Reinventing You: Define Your Brand, Imagine Your Future